Lead, Bertarelli Foundation's Marine Science Programme

 We are exploring approaches that improve communication of marine science to different audiences, increasing regional opportunities and access to marine science.
 This currently includes the Webby Award winning podcast series ‘Ocean Matters’, webinars, policy events and a regional training course for environmental journalists from the Indian Ocean region.

-The programme is an official action of the UN Decade of Ocean Science for Sustainable Development, seeking to address the following UN Decade challenges:
+The programme is an official action of the UN Decade of Ocean Science for Sustainable Development.

 Operations & Development

-The team at ZSL manages the Marine Science programme as whole coordinating 93 scientists across 24 institutions and six countries globally.
-As well as coordination, communications and operational support for the projects provided by a team of three in Conservation and Policy, we also have scientists working on research projects that range from seabirds to cetaceans to tackling illegal fishing.
+The team at ZSL manages the Marine Science programme, coordinating 73 scientists across 22 institutions and 11 countries globally.
+We provide communications and operational support for the projects through our team of four in Conservation and Policy.
+ZSL also has scientists working on research projects across the Marine Science programme.

 ZSL People Involved